article

 What is a cybersecurity risk assessment?

-The scope and scale of the assessments is dictated by the number of systems and users as well as the potential damage that accompanies risk.
+The scope and scale of cyber risk assessments is dictated by the number of systems and users as well as the potential damage that accompanies risk.
 For instance, a small business might process highly sensitive information, while a large organization may not.

 Core components of a cybersecurity risk assessment typically include: